Skip to content

 Creating Alerts

-On Splunk Enterprise web UI, search for Admin login failed on FortiGate.
+On Splunk Enterprise web UI, search for Admin login failed events on FortiGate.

 Save As Alert